 Iridium, copper, platinum, multi-electrode, single-electrode, plutonium, space dust!
-The list of spark plug options at first glance can be daunting.
+The list of spark plug options can be daunting at first glance.
 Many manufacturers claim their spark plugs will boost performance and increase mileage.
-Online preachers will swear that their $20 quad iridium tip plugs will yield 21.256 extra HP.
-The truth is, the spark plug has one job, sparking.
-If it sparks, it’s job is done.
-Granted, there is a marginal amount of power gain to be had from a larger, more intense spark, but usually this gain is quite minimal.
+Online preachers will swear that their $20 quad-iridium-tip plugs will yield 21.256 extra HP.
+The truth is, the spark plug has one job: sparking.
+If it sparks, its job is done.
+Granted, there is a marginal amount of power to be gained from a larger, more intense spark—but usually this gain is quite minimal.

 Heat Range

-OK I lied, the spark plug actually has two jobs.
-In addition to igniting the in-cylinder mixture, the spark plug has another purpose – shedding heat away from the combustion chamber.
+OK, I lied—the spark plug actually has two jobs.
+In addition to igniting the in-cylinder mixture, the spark plug also sheds heat away from the combustion chamber.
 It does this by conducting heat through the core of the spark plug, through its threads, and into the coolant in the cylinder head.
 The core of the spark plug is insulated from its threads by a layer of ceramic.
-The thicker this ceramic is, the less heat the spark plug will conduct into the head and the ‘hotter’ the plug is said to be.
-The thinner the ceramic insulation, the more heat it can shed and the ‘colder’ it is said to be.
+The thicker this ceramic is, the less heat the spark plug will conduct into the head, and the “hotter” the plug is said to be.
+The thinner the ceramic insulation, the more heat it can shed, and the “colder” it is said to be.

-A spark plug is designed to run within a specific temperature range in order to clean its self of carbon buildup.
+A spark plug is designed to run within a specific temperature range in order to clean itself of carbon buildup.
 If it doesn’t get hot enough, it will foul with carbon and cease to function.
-If it gets too hot, it will act as a source of pre-ignition and cause knock.
+If it gets too hot, it can act as a source of pre-ignition and cause knock.
 Therefore, spark plug heat range choice is very important.

 The stock plug from Volvo is a Bosch heat range 7 plug.
-For high performance applications it is recommend to go one step cooler to a heat range 6 plug.
-The high heat from increased engine performance and periodic full throttle runs will allow the colder plug to reach a high enough temperature to clean itself of carbon.
-Decreasing the heat range of the plug 2 steps will shed more heat from the combustion chamber, but in practice, this performance benefit usually isn’t significant, and the spark plug can be too cold, which can cause carbon fouling.
+For high-performance applications, it is recommended to go one step colder to a heat range 6 plug.
+The increased heat from higher engine output and periodic full-throttle runs will allow the colder plug to reach a high enough temperature to clean itself of carbon.
+Going two steps colder will shed more heat from the combustion chamber, but in practice this performance benefit usually isn’t significant—and the spark plug can end up too cold, which can cause carbon fouling.

-Keep in mind that manufacturers have different scales for heat range.
+Keep in mind that manufacturers use different heat range scales.
 See the chart below for cross reference.

 Center Electrode

 The debate rages on about the best center electrode material.
-The factors that play into electrode material choice is primarily service life.
-An iridium spark plug will need to be replaced less frequently than a platinum plug, and a platinum plug will need to be replaced less frequently than a copper plug.
-Performance wise, all plugs perform roughly equivalently, so the selection is up to cost and how frequently you want to change plugs.
-There are arguments about the largest gap attainable vs electrode selection, but spark output is fairly equivalent between all electrode materials.
+The main factor in electrode material choice is service life.
+An iridium spark plug will typically need to be replaced less frequently than a platinum plug, and a platinum plug will typically need to be replaced less frequently than a copper plug.
+Performance-wise, all plugs perform roughly equivalently, so the selection comes down to cost and how frequently you want to change plugs.
+There are arguments about the largest gap attainable versus electrode selection, but in practice spark output is fairly similar across electrode materials.

 Blowout

-Blowout is named as such because of the way that a spark forms.
-When air becomes electrically charged beyond its point of electrical breakdown, charge will leak from the charging conductor into the air.
-This charge leakage will form a coronal cloud that will propagate from the spark plug’s electrode, until it reaches the spark plug’s ground strap.
-At this point, a conductive channel will be created and the spark will form.
-The lack of spark occurs when the coronal cloud is ‘blown out’ and can’t reach the ground strap.
+Blowout is named as such because of the way a spark forms.
+When the air/fuel mixture becomes electrically charged beyond its point of electrical breakdown, charge will leak from the center electrode into the surrounding gas.
+This charge leakage forms a coronal cloud that propagates from the spark plug’s electrode until it reaches the spark plug’s ground strap.
+At that point, a conductive channel is created and the spark forms.
+Blowout occurs when the coronal cloud is “blown out” and can’t reach the ground strap.

-The speed at which the coronal cloud moves is directly related to the power of the spark and the dielectric strength of the medium through which the cloud is traveling.
-In the case of an engine, the power is the voltage at the tip of the electrode and the dielectric medium is the air + gasoline mixture inside the cylinder.
-As boost pressure increases, the density of the air and gasoline mixture increases, increasing the dielectric strength and slowing down the propagation speed of the coronal cloud.
-When the in cylinder density increases past the point at which the spark voltage is sufficient to bridge the spark gap, the spark will not form and blowout will occur.
+The speed at which the coronal cloud moves is directly related to the available spark energy and the dielectric strength of the medium it’s traveling through.
+In the case of an engine, the “power” is the voltage at the tip of the electrode, and the dielectric medium is the air + gasoline mixture inside the cylinder.
+As boost pressure increases, the density of the air/fuel mixture increases, which increases dielectric strength and slows the propagation of the coronal cloud.
+When in-cylinder density increases past the point at which the available voltage is sufficient to bridge the spark gap, the spark will not form and blowout will occur.

-When spark plug blowout is encountered, the first thing that should be checked are the ignition components.
-On a distributor equipped car, the cap, rotor and spark plug wires act as a resistance to the power traveling from the ignition coil to the spark plug.
-This resistance is increased as the components age, so it is very important to stay on top of regular service intervals for their replacement.
+When spark plug blowout is encountered, the first thing that should be checked is the condition of the ignition components.
+On a distributor-equipped car, the cap, rotor, and spark plug wires add resistance to the energy traveling from the ignition coil to the spark plug.
+This resistance increases as the components age, so it is important to stay on top of regular service intervals for their replacement.

-If the ignition components are in good condition, but spark blowout is still present, the spark plug gap can be decreased.
-It is always ideal to run as wide as a spark plug gap as possible.
-The wider the gap, the larger the spark and the more quickly a burn occurs and the more power can be extracted from the combustion event.
+If the ignition components are in good condition but spark blowout is still present, the spark plug gap can be decreased.
+It is always ideal to run as wide a spark plug gap as possible.
+The wider the gap, the larger the spark, and the faster the burn—meaning more power can be extracted from the combustion event.
 However, a compromise must be made between spark gap and spark blowout.
-If the spark gap is too wide, then spark blowout will be more likely to occur.
+If the gap is too wide, spark blowout is more likely to occur.
 Ideally, you want the widest gap that still allows a spark to form under all engine operating conditions.

 How to Prevent Spark Blowout